 When coffee or water spills on a laptop, short-circuiting of electrical components in the computer assembly occurs, making it hard to restore the machine, not even the files in it.
 The situation becomes worse if the laptop got submerged.
 In other cases, the computer may seem to be working correctly even after a liquid spill, but the liquid damage will one-time result in short-circuiting and the computer will stop working.
 Acidic liquids can cause corrosion of computer parts of the spills that are left unattended.
 To prevent liquid spills on computers, they should be kept away from these fluids and if possible stored in liquid-resistant/tight cases.
 When a liquid spill occurs, acting quickly can reduce the damage.
 The computer should be shut down, unplugged from the power source, battery removed, turned upside down to prevent the liquid from leaking inside, and dried properly.
 With the assistance of a technician, the computer can be taken apart to ensure that every part is dried completely before assembling them.
 Cleaning and drying up spills on a computer is one way of minimizing computer damage and ultimately recovering data loss.

-Fires and building collapses are examples of disasters that can have a devastating effect on computer systems and ultimate business information.
+Fires and building collapses are examples of disasters that can have a devastating effect on computer systems and ultimately business information.
 When they occur, they will certainly destroy computer systems and the organization’s data will be lost.
 Performing regular data backups and storing the files in secure places can reduce the devastating effects of disasters on company information.
 Since the majority of disasters destroy the entire computer infrastructure of a company, it’s usually hard to restore data lost when a disaster occurs.
-Ergo, businesses are advised to back up their information remotely like using cloud computing solutions that cannot be destroyed by local disasters.
+Ergo, businesses are advised to back up their information remotely by using cloud computing solutions that cannot be destroyed by local disasters.
+The benefit of storing everything on the cloud is that IT professionals from reputed cloud disaster recovery services can restore the data, unlike in the case of physical disasters.

 Although unexpected program shutdowns may be perceived as a normal event, it can be destructive in that it can cause severe damages to the data.
 It can cause deletion or corruption of files, waste time and result in loss of critical data.
 A corrupted program can fail to run, implying that it is even hard to recover information stored in the software.
 Whereas software corruption often occurs when power outages occur, the correct procedure of shutting the computer must be followed.
 When shutting down the computer, all software running on it must first be shut off.
 By consistently saving work progress and adhering to the correct shutdown procedure, data loss is substantially reduced.

 Cyber-attacks are the main cause of data breaches in computer systems.
 Unauthorized access can cause severe data damages like deletions, modification, and stealing of information.
 Hackers can destroy the whole network if they gain adequate access to the system.
 To minimize these instances, firewalls are the best solution.
 Also, organization data is sometimes corrupted by employees and insiders.
 Often, it is hard to recover data corrupted or stolen by attackers.
-The best way to protect organization data against cyber-criminals and hacking is to use strong anti-malware software and perform regular data backups.
+As a solution, you can look for managed IT services and other cloud services (check out service websites similar to https://iotecdigital.com/services/ for more information) that can help you keep data safe, track and manage employee access, as well as automate data backups to reduce the possibility of loss.
+Additionally, to protect organization data against cyber-criminals and hacking is to use strong anti-malware software and perform regular data backups.

 Data loss can be prevented by performing regular backups – keeping a copy – of files and documents.
 The best way to keep these backups is to store them in a physically separate location (remote location) from the computer system/network.
 Cloud computing technologies are effective data backup solutions used to store data remotely upon which it can be retrieved via the internet.